bbauska/meta-react-basics/README.md

 <h3>Using Hooks</h3>

-Functions starting with use are called Hooks. useState is a built-in Hook provided by React.
+<p>Functions starting with use are called Hooks. useState is a built-in
+Hook provided by React.
 You can find other built-in Hooks in the <a href="https://react.dev/reference/react">API reference</a>.
-You can also write your own Hooks by combining the existing ones.
+You can also write your own Hooks by combining the existing ones.</p>

-Hooks are more restrictive than other functions.
-You can only call Hooks at the top of your components (or other Hooks).
-If you want to use useState in a condition or a loop, extract a new component and put it there.
+<p>Hooks are more restrictive than other functions.
+You can only call Hooks
+at the top of your components (or other Hooks).
+If you want to use useState in a condition or a loop, extract a new component and put it there.</p>

 <h3>Sharing data between components</h3>

-In the previous example, each MyButton had its own independent count, and when each button was clicked, only the count for the button clicked
+<p>In the previous example, each MyButton had its own independent count,
+and when each button was clicked, only the count for the button clicked changed:</p>
-changed:
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 47. output of exercise (135) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->